-We all need to go on meeting with Christ day-after-day so that we all may go on receiving from God day-after-day, in order that we may be ever growing into who we are in Christ.
+We all need to go on meeting with Christ day after day, moth after month and year after year, so that we all may go on receiving from YaHWeH day-after-day, month after month and year after year, in order that we may be ever growing into who we are in Christ.
 This is precisely what the Christ-centered Life is all about.
 Is that really radical?
 Or is it simply the way that we ought to be?

 All praise belongs to Christ alone; I belong to Christ alone; everyone belongs to Christ alone.
 Many people just don’t know it yet, so it is not yet real for them.
 Everything and everyone belong to Christ alone.
 They just don’t know it yet.
 Christ is the center.
 We need revelation to see that and to grow into that amazing truth.